joostlubach/js-index/README.md

 You can customize quotes using the `js-index.quotes` setting.

+## Customize directory

+By default, js-index will look in the same directory as the current (index) file.
+To read from another directory, specify the directory immediately following the `@index` marker in square brackets.
+The path is relative to the current directory.

+Example.

+- `// @index[.]` will read from the current directory.
+This is the default.
+- `// @index[..]` will read from the parent directory.
+- `// @index[../../somewhere/else](*.yml)` reads all `*.yml` files in the directory found at `../../somewhere/else`.

 ## Customize file patterns

 By default, js-index will include *all files and directories*, except the file being edited.